Michael Collins (Irish leader): War of Independence

 The Irish War of Independence in effect began on the day that the First Dáil convened, 21 January 1919.
 On that date, an ambush party of IRA Volunteers from the 3rd Tipperary Brigade including Séumas Robinson, Dan Breen, Seán Treacy and Seán Hogan, attacked a pair of Royal Irish Constabulary (RIC) men who were escorting a consignment of gelignite to a quarry in Soloheadbeg, County Tipperary.
 The two policemen were shot dead during the engagement, known as the Soloheadbeg ambush.
 This ambush is considered the first action in the Irish War of Independence.
 The engagement had no advance authorisation from the nascent government.
 The legislature's support for the armed struggle soon after became official, with the Dáil ratifying the IRA's claim to be the army of the Irish Republic.
 From that time Collins filled a number of roles in addition to his legislative duties.

 On 7 April 1919, Eamon Broy smuggled Collins into G Division's archives in Great Brunswick Street, enabling him to identify "G-Men", six of whom would be killed by the IRA.
 That summer he was elected president of the IRB (and therefore, in the doctrine of that organisation, de jure President of the Irish Republic).
-In September, he was made Director of Intelligence for the Irish Republican Army which now had a mandate to pursue an armed campaign, as the official military of the Irish nation.
+In mid-1919, he was made Director of Intelligence for the Irish Republican Army which now had a mandate to pursue an armed campaign, as the official military of the Irish nation.
 With Cathal Brugha as Minister of Defence, Collins became Director of Organisation and Adjutant General of the Volunteers.
 Collins spent much of this period helping to organise the Volunteers as an effective military force, and concentrating on forcing the RIC – which represented British authority in Ireland – out of isolated barracks and seizing their weapons.
 Collins was determined to avoid the massive destruction, military and civilian losses for merely symbolic victories that had characterised the 1916 Rising.
-Instead, he directed a guerrilla war against the British, suddenly attacking then just as quickly withdrawing, minimising losses and maximising effectiveness.
+Instead, he directed a guerrilla war against the British, suddenly attacking and then just as quickly withdrawing, minimising losses and maximising effectiveness.

-The Crown responded with escalation of the war, with the importation of special forces such as the "Auxiliaries", the "Black and Tans", the "Cairo Gang", and others.
+The Crown responded with an escalation of the war, with the importation of special forces such as the "Auxiliaries", the "Black and Tans", the "Cairo Gang", and others.
 Officially or unofficially, many of these groups were given a free hand to institute a reign of terror, shooting Irish people indiscriminately, invading homes, looting and burning.

 As the war began in earnest, de Valera travelled to the United States for an extended speaking tour to raise funds for the outlawed Republican government.
 It was in publicity for this tour that de Valera (who had been elected Príomh Aire by the Dáil) was first referred to as "President".
 While financially successful, grave political conflicts followed in de Valera's wake there which threatened the unity of Irish-American support for the rebels.
 Some members of the IRB also objected to the use of the presidential title because their organisation's constitution had a different definition of that title.